modultechnology/storylens/README.md

 The ontology can be found here: [Recognyze Ontology](https://github.com/modultechnology/storylens/blob/master/ontology/recognyze).

+## ANNOTATION GUIDELINE

+The Annotation Guideline is based on TAC and ACE guidelines.

+It can be found in the following folder: [Guideline](https://github.com/modultechnology/storylens/tree/master/guideline).

 ## LENSES
 Several lenses are provided
 * Long - longest match for any entity